 Our coalition represents agencies, schools, government, businesses, families, and concerned citizens in Tompkins County, all working to reduce substance abuse among middle and high school youth through the use of effective, evidence-based programs and practices.

-At our Oct.
-22 medication collection event, 153 pounds of unwanted medications were collected from 49 people.
+At our April 29 medication collection event, over 500 pounds of unwanted medications were collected at 3 sites.
 Thanks to all who came and who supported this event.
+Remember that there are drop boxes across the county, some of them open 24/7, to dispose of medication whenever you want!

 April 20 - What is the connection between 4/20 and marijuana?
 Details